 - It is not actually a city.
 Despite the name, Utah City is a private real-estate development inside the existing, incorporated city of Vineyard.
 The name is a branding bet — a way of planting a flag as the recognizable center of Utah County.

 - It is enormous and long-term.
-The plan calls for more than 17 million square feet of mixed-use space — homes, shops, restaurants, offices, hotels — built out in phases over roughly 10 to 15 years.
+The plan calls for more than 17 million square feet of mixed-use space — homes, shops, restaurants, offices, hotels — built out in phases over decades.
+No completion date has been published, and given the scale, that's honest.

 - It is already partly real.
-Ground broke in 2023.
+Construction on the first 450 residential units was underway when the Utah City name was unveiled in 2023.
 The first apartments and the first grocery store opened in 2025.
-Through 2026, parks, restaurants, and amenities are opening to the public month by month.
+Through 2026, parks, restaurants, and amenities have been opening month by month.

-If you want the headline: a defunct WWII steel mill is being turned into the densest, most deliberately walkable new community Utah has ever attempted, anchored by transit and a major cancer-research hospital, on one of the most beautiful lakeside sites in the state.
+If you want the headline: a defunct WWII steel mill is being turned into the densest, most deliberately walkable new community Utah has ever attempted, anchored by commuter rail and a major cancer-research campus, on one of the most striking lakeside sites in the state.

 Now the longer story — because the longer story is genuinely interesting.